Cook smarter

 Target final dough temperature: 73–77°F (23–25°C).
 Use a probe thermometer after mixing.
 If your dough is warmer, your fermentation will run faster than planned.
 Adjust by using colder water next time.

-The finished dough should be soft, slightly tacky, and elastic — softer than NY-style dough, which is correct.
+The finished dough should be soft, slightly tacky, and elastic.
+It's softer than NY-style dough, and that's correct.

 Bulk fermentation